 Company: Boulder Community Health

-relevant and like experience. **Range includes per diem
+and like experience. **Range includes per diem differential.

-organization.
-We are honored to hold the awards of 2021 U.S. News &
+honored to hold the awards of 2021 U.S. News & World 'Best

-World Best Hospitals for Maternity Care, 2019 Best Medical Facility
+Hospitals for Maternity Care', 2019 Best Medical Facility from

-from Boulder Weekly, and Best Local Employer from Daily Camera.
+Boulder Weekly, and Best Local Employer from Daily Camera.
+Come be

-Come be part of an independent, community-focused health system;
+part of an independent, community-focused health system; feel good

-feel good knowing that your work will make a difference in peoples
+knowing that your work will make a difference in people's lives and

-Performs microscopic examination and diagnosis of benign conditions
+microscopic examination and diagnosis of benign conditions and

 Performs cytopreparation and assists at fine needle aspirations